kenchan423/kenchan423/README.md

 - 👀 I’m interested in code.
 I guess just dabbling in everything and seeing what ML means
 - 🌱 I’m currently learning how to code; web dev, specifically I suppose, haha XD
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me kenc@bu.edu
+- 📫 How to reach me kennethchan6187@gmail.com
+-

 <!---
 kenchan423/kenchan423 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.